 Fees and Limits

-Good news everyone, Newton is commission free!
+Good news everyone, the Newton crypto exchange is commission free!
 The exchange makes a small profit from the “bid-ask spread”, i.e. the small difference between the buying and the selling price.
 Newton buys and sells coins to its users which enables the company to retain the small price differences for personal gains.

-The platform uses the maker and taker model where makers place their orders, i.e. they “make” an order before the trade has been carried out and wait for a taker who will accept or “take” their order.
+The platform uses the maker and taker model where makers place their orders, i.e. they “make” order before the trade has been carried out and wait for a taker who will accept or “take” their order.
 Makers are rewarded with discounts based on the number of completed trades because such a model ensures there’s a high level of liquidity on the exchange, resulting in more traders joining the platform.
 The best part?
 Neither makers nor takers pay any trading fees!

 When choosing a crypto exchange you should also check the added withdrawal fees.
 These are typically fixed across the industry depending on the cryptocurrency in question.
 For example, the Bitcoin average withdrawal fee is around 0.000812 BTC.
 The advantage of Newton is they don’t charge withdrawal fees but there’s still a network fee if you want to send coins somewhere else.
 This fee is adjusted daily based on market movements.
 Anyway, Newton incurs significantly lower fees than the industry average.